weidir/creditkarma-extract/README.md

 <img src="assets/images/credit_karma_logo.svg" height=50 width=auto>

 ### Setup and usage
-1. To begin, you'll need a bearer token to login programmatically to Credit Karma:
+1. To begin, you'll need an auth token to login programmatically to Credit Karma:
     - Login to Credit Karma using Chrome and with the developer tools open
     - Navigate to the "Network" tab
     - Filter for "Fetch/XHR"